mengbinhao/jack-note/docs/english/NPR.md

   > this makes it just about the worst page in a terrible book

 - 2020.3.13
-  - entertain v | entertainment
+  - entertain v | entertainment | entertainer n
   - ironic adj
   - communal adj
   - marginalize vt